 The North Berwick witch trials marked a significant moment in Scottish history as it was the first trial for witchcraft under criminal law.
 The exact number of witches executed as a result of the trials ranges from 70 to 200 people.

 The incident also unfolded during a tumultuous social period for Scotland.
-Tensions between Catholics and Protestants were rising, so the additional dynamic of religious hatred merely fuelled suspicions.
+Tensions were rising between Catholics and Protestants, so the additional dynamic of religious hatred likely exacerbated the situation.